The Gender and Sexuality Resource Center serves as a space to find community, support, advocacy, resources, learning, and celebration of identity.

 Our mission is to ensure that every single member of the Gettysburg College campus community has access to learning more about gender and sexuality on campus.
 We strive to establish a culture of support on campus, for every person to feel safe and empowered to be their authentic selves.
 Learn more about the Gender and Sexuality Resource Center

-LGBTQ+ Discussion Group LGBTQ+ discussion group is facilitated by the Gender and Sexuality Resource Center Program Coordinators, every Wednesday from 4-5pm in the Gender and Sexuality Resource Center.
+LGBTQ+ Discussion Group LGBTQ+ discussion group is facilitated by the Gender and Sexuality Resource Center Program Coordinators, every week during the semester in the Gender and Sexuality Resource Center.
 This group is for LGBTQ+ identifying and questioning students to support each other and find community.
 See engageGettysburg for the schedule.

 nGender nGender is a discussion group that is facilitated by the Center for Public Service.
 Everyone is welcome to attend this discussion about gender issues.
 Bring your lunch if you’d like!
 See engageGettysburg for the schedule.